 Marpha village made Mustang widely popular by supplying apples and apricot products in Nepal.
 Though Mustang widely practices apple and apricot farming and produces products like juice, wine, and dry fruit, Marpha is solely popular for its Apple and Apricot garden along with its typical Thakali culture.
 Marpha village took the hype due to the beautiful mixture of culture and nature.
 Marpha is the residence of the Thakali (one of the indigenous communities of Nepal) community who showcases the ancient traditions yet managed to introduce the apple business in the Mustang Region.
 When you choose Tiji Festival Jeep Ride Tour, you grab the opportunity to explore the popular Apple garden of Nepal on the way to Upper Mustang/Lo-Manthang.
 Not just at Marpha village but as you enter the Mustang district you can observe the apple garden on the roadside till you reach Kagbeni.

-Muktinath Temple at (3800m/12,468 ft)
+Muktinath Temple at (3800 m/12,468 ft)

 When you pick Tiji Festival Jeep Ride Tour, the package ensures you the tour of Muktinath Temple situated at an elevation of 3800m/ 12,468 ft.
 Whereas, in the Tiji Festival Trekking you may not be able to explore Muktinath Temple as it requires much time and energy to climb up the hill and visit Muktinath Temple.

-Muktinath Temple is a Lord Vishnu temple scared for both Hindus and Buddhists.
+Muktinath Temple is a Lord Vishnu temple sacred to both Hindus and Buddhists.
 Literally, Muktinath means a place of liberation.
 Muktinath Temple is situated on the lap of the Himalayas offering a heart-pleasing view of mountains, hills, and settlements.
 It has 108 holy water streams and two holy ponds and bathing in them is believed to be blissful, valuable, a blessing, and a way of salvation.
 Pilgrims believe it makes them pure.
 The temple surrounding is peacefully decorated with streams and trees which showcase the unique spot of religious belief and nature’s creation.

 Tiji Festival Date on 2023 in Upper Mustang